Assisted Living vs. Nursing Home

 While you might not need assisted living yet, there are still a few more reasons it might benefit you, such as:

-• Safety: Daily activities are getting more challenging to manage, but you don’t need full-time care.
+• Safety: Daily activities are increasingly challenging, but you don’t need full-time care.
 Assisted living facilities can offer as little or as much help as you need with the basic tasks of daily life.

 What Is a Nursing Home?